🗃️Bibliography

 https://www.plancarbonegeneral.com/intro/presentationarrow-up-right

-The General Carbon Plan is a resource aimed at answering practical questions about the Bilan Carbone® and its implementation, in a consensual manner.
+The General Carbon Plan is a resource aimed at answering practical questions about the Bilan Carbone® and its execution, in a consensual manner.

 Standards, norms and regulations